AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/adguard-outbound-proxy.md

 1. Open AdGuard and go to **Settings -> Network -> Proxy settings**.

-2. Tap on the **Add proxy server** button and enter the following data:
+2. Tap the **Add proxy server** button and enter the following data:

 Field      |  Value
 -------    | ---------